-Hey!
-My name is Niels Linnemann, and I am a Philosopher of Physics.
-I studied Physics, Maths and Philosophy at Münster (BSc Physics, BSc Mathematics), Lund, Oxford (MSt in Philosophy of Physics) and Cambridge (MASt in Advanced Mathematics, also known as Part III).
-I became first interested in philosophy of physics after struggling with conceptual foundations of quantum mechanics (like so many) while still being a physics student in Münster.
-Now, my major interests within philosophy of physics lie in the philosophy and foundations of spacetime and whatever goes beyond it (different approaches to quantum gravity, issue of spacetime emergence), and the foundations of quantum mechanics (quantization, decoherence).
+I studied Physics, Maths and Philosophy at Münster (BSc Physics, BSc Mathematics), Lund, Oxford (MSt in Philosophy of Physics) and Cambridge (MASt in Advanced Mathematics/Part III).
+I became first interested in philosophy of physics after struggling with conceptual questions on the foundations of quantum mechanics (like so many) while still being a physics student in Münster.
+Now, my major interests within the philosophy of physics lie in the ontology and epistemology of spacetime.
+Apart from this, I am interested in issues of theory construction, metaphysics of science and meta-metaphysics.